Why Exempt Reporting Advisers (ERAs) Compliance Matters for Emerging Managers

 Compliance concept with icons for regulations, law, standards, requirements and audit on a virtual screen with a business person touching a button

 Understanding compliance as an Exempt Reporting Adviser (ERA) under the Investment Advisers Act of 1940 is critical to building trust with investors and maintaining regulatory integrity.
-ERAs are not required to register with the Securities and Exchange Commission (SEC), but they must adhere to specific reporting and compliance obligations.
+While ERAs are not required to register with the Securities and Exchange Commission (SEC), they are still subject to specific reporting and compliance obligations.

-While not exhaustive, the following provides essential tips, best practices, common pitfalls to avoid, and a compliance calendar to guide startups in meeting these requirements effectively.
+While not exhaustive, the guidance below outlines essential tips, best practices, common pitfalls to avoid, and a practical compliance calendar to help ERAs meet their obligations effectively.

 Important things to know about Exempt Reporting Advisers (ERA) Compliance: